+Overpaying your mortgage can save you money by reducing the size of your mortgage and the amount of interest you’ll pay overall.
+Making overpayments can also mean you pay off your mortgage much quicker.
+Overpay by enough, and you could repay your mortgage several years faster.
 You can either make regular monthly payments over your normal amount or make a one-off lump sum payment.
 Here’s all you need to know about overpaying.

 It’s usually easiest to phone your lender when you make your first overpayment.
-This enables you to check whether there are any limits on how much you can overpay.
+This allows you to check whether there are any limits on how much you can overpay.
 You can then make your payment by debit card or bank transfer.

 When you make overpayments, you may be asked if you want to reduce next month’s payment by the amount you’ve overpaid or keep your payments the same and reduce the term of your mortgage.

-It is always best to say you want to reduce the term of your mortgage as this will save you much more in interest.
+It's always best to say you want to reduce the term of your mortgage as this will save you much more in interest.
 If your overpayment goes towards reducing next month’s payment, you won’t save anywhere near as much.

-Most mortgages set a limit on how much you can overpay, especially on fixed, tracker and discount deals.
+Most mortgages set a limit on how much you can overpay, especially on fixed, tracker and discount mortgage deals.

 If you go over this limit, your lender might make you pay an early repayment charge (ERC), which can also apply if you pay off your mortgage early.